Prologue: Ivy's Hero

 The cub’s eyes opened a sliver, and instead of sensing fear from the cub, he sensed trust as the cub cuddled against him.

-‘I found the scent.’
-The cub curled against the man who was carrying him away from the evil field.
-She started to close her eyes and the man shook her.
+‘I found the scent,’ the cub thought as she curled against the man carrying him away from the evil field.
+She started to close her eyes, and the man shook her.

 ‘For you, anything.’
-The cub started to shift, and the man hid behind a tree and held her while her body trembled with pain.
+The cub started to shift, and the man hid behind a tree, holding her while her body trembled with pain.

-“Good girl.”
-He whispered as he watched the White Tiger shift into a pretty little girl with white-blond hair.
+“Good girl,” Daryl whispered as he watched the white tiger shift into a pretty little girl with white-blond hair.
 “Now, where are your parents?”

 Daryl growled.
-He’d had a feeling there were families hiding out here, away from the Humans.
+He’d had a feeling families were hiding out here—away from the humans.

-“Do you know which cave?”
-He asked as he looked around them, to make sure the hunter hadn’t caught up to them yet.
+“Do you know which cave?” he asked, looking around them to ensure the hunter hadn’t caught up to them.

 The girl shook her head.

 “It’s okay, little one.
-You will heal soon, and then there will be no more pain.”
-He said with a smile.
+You’ll heal soon, and then there will be no more pain.”
+He smiled.
 “By the way, my name is Daryl.”

 He chuckled.
 “I probably smell like sweat and moss.”